 1999-2001 2002-2006 13-Year Break 2019-2023 2024-2025

-I met Rob at the San Francisco Art Institute in 1995.
+I first met Rob at the San Francisco Art Institute in 1995.
 After graduating, we collaborated on several projects, including an early version of Oopsy Daisy.
 I moved to Boston to study design, but Rob kept calling—urging me to skip school and come back to join the art department at Cosmic Debris.

 And that’s what happened.
 I returned from Boston a year later as the first employee Cosmic Debris hired specifically for Emily the Strange.
 It didn’t take long before a full-time artist made sense.
 We built the brand one catalog at a time, releasing four new collections a year.